 Black Forest - Day 15 : From Brey to somewhere near Loch

 Getting up today was exceptionally nice.
 Everything was dry, even my shoes.
 We had breakfast in the tent nonetheless, just to be warm.
 We left late.
 Along the Rhine were a lot of cycling-vacation-people.
-Just on our campsite were already two groups.
-We road way faster though, 23 km/h on average.
-We quickly overtook the people who had left an hour earlier.
+Just our campsite already had two groups.
+We cycled much faster than them, about 23 km/h on average.
+We quickly overtook cyclists who had left an hour earlier.

-After 10 km we arrived in Koblenz, which is a big city where you again don't want to cycle through.
-We just wanted to follow the highway that went straight through the city.
-At first there was a nice cycling path on the left to the highway.
-Later it became worse.
-Even later a wall started on our left.
-As there was nowhere else to go we hoped it would just be there for a short while.
-After 200 meters the bicycle path just stopped, so we had to turn around.
-That was difficult on such a small road.
-Once turned, we rode back to figure out how to followed the highway as best as possible.
-It involved a staircase which we had to haul our bikes up to.
-That was the only way to follow the bicycle path, which was pretty strange even for German bicycle roads.
-I could barely get my bike up there, Bram's was even harder.
-We had to push and pull with two people because it was unevenly loaded.
-After a little while the path ended and we arrived in the center of the city.
+After 10 km we arrived in Koblenz, a big city where we again didn't want to cycle.
+We tried following a highway with a cycling path next to it that passed straight through the city.
+After a while a wall started on our left.
+As there was nowhere to go we hoped it would be there only for a short section.
+Instead, the cycling path just stopped after another 200 meters.
+It was difficult to turn around on such a narrow path next to a busy road.
+We cycled back to figure out how to get out of the city.
+That only other available cycling path involved carrying our bikes up a staircase, which was pretty strange even for German standards.
+I could barely get my bike up there and Bram's was even harder.
+After a few minutes of cycling that path also suddenly ended and we arrived in the crowded center of the city.

 After a lot of searching we crossed a bridge.
 There was a second river joining the Rhine in Koblenz.
 By looking at the sun, estimating the time of day, and guessing where east was, we found the Rhine again.
-In total it had taken 2 hours just to cross the city.
+It had taken 2 hours just to cross the city.
 Afterwards we followed the Rhine for a long time.
 It was nice not to have to pay attention to the route.
-There were many cyclists but nobody had packed their luggage as we did.
-They all had way too expensive panniers and then cycled super slowly, probably only next to the Rhine.
+There were many cyclists but nobody looked like us.
+They all had way too expensive panniers and cycled super slowly, probably only next to the Rhine.

 In Sinzig we ate hotdogs and rice soup.
-It was a strange combination that taste good nonetheless.
-We also bought some oil to lube our chains.
-That helped a lot.
+It was a strange combination that tasted good nonetheless.
+We also bought some oil to lube our chains which helped a lot.
 After dinner the first 10 km were though.
-In Bad Neuenahr we of course took a wrong turn again.
+In Bad Neuenahr we took yet another wrong turn.
 Instead of taking the main route through the city we decided to take a smaller one 10 km further south.
-This was good for two reasons.
+This seemed smart for two reasons.
 First we didn't need to cross Euskirchen, second the area would be more rural which would be good for wild camping.